The Security Institute: Activities

 The Security Institute hosts regular seminars and social events as well as an annual conference.
 Most of the activities are geared towards professional development.

 As part of its work in raising industry standards the Institute place great emphasis on the work of its Validation Board and the assessment of members' achievements before joining.
 Existing members are encouraged to seek promotion to a higher membership level.

 Continuing Professional Development

 The Security Institute runs a mentoring programme and an assessed Continuing Professional Development (CPD) programme.

 Training

 PerpetuityARC, a Leicester based training provider, delivers certificate, diploma and advanced diploma qualifications via distance learning on behalf of the Security Institute.
 The Certificate in Security Management is a BTEC Level 3 qualification whereas the Diploma in Security Management is a BTEC Level 5 qualification.

 Chartered Security Professionals

-The Security Institute operates the Register of Chartered Security Professionals of behalf of the Worshipful Company of Security Professionals.
+The Security Institute operates the Register of Chartered Security Professionals on behalf of the Worshipful Company of Security Professionals.
 The Institute was also the first licensee that can admit Chartered Security Professionals (CSyP).
 Membership of the Institute is separate from becoming a Chartered Security Professional, which involves a comprehensive documentation procedure of the candidate's competencies in security related subjects as well as an interview.
 The first CSyPs were admitted in June 2011.